lynnpepin/diy-static-site-generator/source/about.md

 You can get to me on [Twitter](https://twitter.com/lynndotpy) and [Mastodon.Social](https://mastodon.social/web/accounts/1086597#) at `lynndotpy`.

 You can also get to me at [GitLab](https://gitlab.com/lynnpepin) (and my mirrors on GitHub) at [GitHib](https://github.com/lynnpepin).

+I should probably set up an 'email server' and some 'pgp keys' or at the very least a Matrix sometime.